wp-plugins/multisite-shared-menu/readme.txt

 == Installation ==
 1. Copy the folder into your /wp-content/plugins directory.
 1. Activate for the sites you wish to use plugin on.
+NOTE: Should not be activated on master menu site.
 1. Once activated, set up a menu to use as a “master”.
 1. To use this menu on other sites, browse to the site you wish to use the menu on.
 1. Navigate to ‘Shared Menu Settings’ under the ‘Appearance’ menu.